 Most fighter jets are all-weather aircraft, so they can fly in or over harsh weather, including tropical storms.

-How Are Planes Able to Fly Over Tropical Storms?
+How Planes Are Able to Fly Over Tropical Storms

 Tropical storms mostly impact planes on the ground, causing airports to close, while also preventing airliners from landing or taking off.